norkator/price-poller/README.md

 # Price-Poller

-Product price poller, email notifications when price is lower than latest lower value.
+Product price poller, email notifications when price is lower than latest value.
-Currently only supports Finland's Verkkokauppa online store and one product at the time but any product from this website.
+Currently only supports Finland's `Verkkokauppa.com` online store and any product from this website.
-I am only interested in one product at the moment and made this for that use to see price changes.
+You only need product code inserted in database product_code field.
+You can track as many as you want.
+Product code's can be found from Verkkokauppa link and description, example: `63109`

-If you want and need support for multiple products or website, you are free to contribute.
+If you want and need support for multiple online stores, you are free to contribute on this repo.
 I review and merge pull requests coming from new branches.